DaNetNavern0/BumboEditoni/README.md

 # BumboEditoni

-BumboEditoni is an work-in-progress open-source external tool made on Java/Kotlin to edit Minecraft worlds in 1.14 and up.
+BumboEditoni is a work-in-progress open-source external tool made on Java/Kotlin to edit Minecraft worlds in 1.14 and up.

 ### It's an early prototype
 While it's technically working and usable, it lacks even basic functionality at this moment.
 Basically, at this stage, this is a prototype.